Louis van Gaal says Manchester United have drawn up a list of potential replacements for David de Gea in case he decides to leave for Real Madrid.

 Kane has scored 30 goals this season - one more than United's four strikers combined - so it is easy to see why the 21-year-old would be a target for the 20-time English champions.

-It’s understood Spurs will resist any bids for the England international — and they have ruled out the possibility of selling goalkeeper Hugo Lloris, who has been mentioned as a possible replacement for De Gea along with Stoke’s Asmir Begovic.
+It is understood that Spurs will resist any bids for the England international - and they have ruled out the possibility of selling goalkeeper Hugo Lloris, who has been mentioned as a possible replacement for De Gea along with Stoke's Asmir Begovic.

 Bale has had a difficult second year in Spain, but sources close to the Welshman insist he is staying put.